AlmazErmilov/aws-hack-prototype-terms-and-conditions-ass/README.md

 Most users never read Terms & Conditions before accepting them.
 This tool helps users understand what they're agreeing to by:

-- Analyzing T&C documents using AI (Claude 3 Haiku via AWS Bedrock)
+- Analyzing T&C documents using AI (Claude Sonnet 4 via AWS Bedrock)
 - Identifying and categorizing privacy risks (High/Medium/Low)
 - Presenting findings in an intuitive card-based UI
 - Allowing users to add and analyze new company T&Cs